Cleft Palate Treatment

 Patients also benefit from an innovative blood conservation program, which greatly reduces the need for blood transfusions during surgery.
 Families planning to adopt children with cleft lip and palate can access pre-adoption counseling.
 And our social workers provide ongoing support and access to community resources.

-- Cleft palate/lip and craniofacial patient appointments are available within 72 hours of referral.
+- Cleft palate/lip and craniofacial patient appointments are available within 72 hours of request for consultation.

 - All of our surgeons are fellowship trained, and one surgeon is also double board certified in plastic and oral surgery.